 Mango is rich in vitamin A. As noted above, 1 cup of mango has about 25 percent of the daily recommended value of vitamin A. This vitamin has many important functions in the body, especially for the eyes and skin.
 It also boosts the health of your bones, as well as the reproductive and immune systems.

 Mango is one of the highest food sources of vitamin C. This vitamin is essential for your immune system.

 It also plays a role in muscle, tendon, and bone growth.
 Eating mango improves plant iron absorption due to its vitamin C content.
 One cup of mango has 46 milligrams of vitamin C, or about 76 percent of what you should get in a day.

 Mango demonstrates some exciting potential when it comes to healthy weight control.
 Recent research suggests that mango and its phytochemicals may actually suppress fat cells and fat-related genes.

 Another study showed that mango peel inhibits the formation of fatty tissues in a way similar to the antioxidant resveratrol.

 The micronutrients in mango may fight cancer, and research on breast cancer in particular is promising.
-In one animal study, mango decreased tumor size and suppressed cancer growth factors.
+In one

 In another study, mango stopped the advancement of an early-stage breast cancer called ductal carcinoma.